fr1t2/docs.theqrl.org/_docs/wallet/multisig.md

 - **OTS Key Index** - the OTS key to be used for the multisig create transaction

-> Note: the there is a limit of 100 addresses that can be a part of any multisig transaction {: .info}
+> Note: the there is a limit of `100 QRL addresses` that can be a part of any multisig transaction.
+{: .info}

 Once all of the information is entered confirm the transaction and broadcast to the network to create the multisig address.